openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-appManager.md

 ## appManager.on

-on(type: 'applicationState', observer: ApplicationStateObserver, bundleNameList: Array\<string>): number;
+on(type: 'applicationState', observer: ApplicationStateObserver, bundleNameList: Array\<string>): number

 Registers an observer to listen for the state changes of a specified application.